wkumari/draft-wkumari-dnsop-extended-error/README.md

-   response into already untrusted data -- ideally clients and resolvers would not trust any unauthenticated information, but until we live in an era where all DNS answers are authenticated via DNSSEC or other
+   response into already untrusted data -- ideally clients and resolvers would not trust any unauthenticated information, but until we live in an era where all DNS answers are authenticated via DNSSEC or other mechanisms, there are some tradeoffs.

-Kumari, et al.          Expires February 10, 2020              [Page 10]

-Internet-Draft       draft-ietf-dnsop-extended-error         August 2019

-   mechanisms, there are some tradeoffs.
 As an example, an attacker who is able to insert the DNSSEC Bogus Extended Error into a packet could instead simply reply with a fictitious address (A or AAAA) record.

 7. Acknowledgements

-   The authors wish to thank Joe Abley, Mark Andrews, Stephane Bortzmeyer, Vladimir Cunat, Ralph Dolmans, Peter DeVries, Peter van Dijk, Donald Eastlake, Bob Harold, Geoff Huston, Shane Kerr, Edward Lewis, Carlos M.  Martinez, George Michelson, Michael Sheldon, Puneet Sood, Petr Spacek, Ondrej Sury, Loganaden Velvindron, and Paul Vixie.
+   The authors wish to thank Joe Abley, Mark Andrews, Vittorio Bertola, Stephane Bortzmeyer, Vladimir Cunat, Ralph Dolmans, Peter DeVries, Peter van Dijk, Donald Eastlake, Bob Harold, Geoff Huston, Shane Kerr, Edward Lewis, Carlos M.  Martinez, George Michelson, Michael Sheldon, Puneet Sood, Petr Spacek, Ondrej Sury, Loganaden Velvindron, and Paul Vixie.
 They also vaguely remember discussing this with a number of people over the years, but have forgotten who all they were -- if you were one of them, and are not listed, please let us know and we'll acknowledge you.

    I also want to thank the band "Infected Mushroom" for providing a good background soundtrack (and to see if I can get away with this!)